iobroker-community-adapters/ioBroker.tankerkoenig/docs/en/doc_tankerkoenig_en.md

 There are 2 ways to copy the ID into the field:
 - you mark the ID and copy it with Ctrl+C or right click copy and then paste into the field.
 - you can also do it with the button `Copy`, this will copy the whole content, and you can then either paste it directly into the field.
   Or you click on the button `Paste` then only the ID will be pasted into the field.

+**But for this you have to allow the browser to access the clipboard.**

 ![alt text](../img/tankerkoenigStationFinder_copyId.png "Screenshot Settings") Under the discount options you can choose between the discount variants ⇨ Euro / Percent and for which fuel type the discount applies (default are all selected).